Muppet*Vision 3D

-Muppet*Vision 3D is a 3D film attraction located at Disney's Hollywood Studios.
-The attraction also formerly operated at Disney California Adventure.
-Directed by Jim Henson, the attraction consists of a pre-show which then leads into Kermit the Frog guiding park guests on a tour through Muppet Studios, while the Muppets prepare their sketch acts to demonstrate their new breakthrough in 3D film technology.
-The show, however, completely unravels when Dr. Bunsen Honeydew's experimental 3D sprite, Waldo, causes mayhem during the next portion of the show.
+Muppet*Vision 3D was a 3D film attraction featuring the Muppets formerly located at Disney's Hollywood Studios, at Walt Disney World in Orlando, Florida, and Disney California Adventure, at Disneyland Resort in Anaheim, California.
+Directed by Jim Henson (in his final major project before his death in 1990) and a co-production between Walt Disney Imagineering and Jim Henson Productions, the attraction incorporated the 3D film in conjunction with in-theater 4D effects, such as Audio-Animatronics, lighting, projections, smoke, soap bubbles, and a live full-bodied performer.
+Starring Henson, Frank Oz, Dave Goelz, Richard Hunt, and Steve Whitmire in multiple Muppet roles, the film featured a pre-show that lead into Kermit the Frog guiding park guests on a tour of Muppet Studios, while the Muppets prepared their sketch acts to demonstrate their new breakthrough in 3D film technology.
+The show, however, completely unraveled when Dr. Bunsen Honeydew's experimental 3D sprite, Waldo, caused mayhem during the next portion of the show.

-The attraction—which opened as Jim Henson's Muppet*Vision 3D on May 16, 1991 at Disney's Hollywood Studios (then Disney-MGM Studios)—incorporates the 3D film in conjunction with in-theater 4D effects, such as Audio-Animatronics, lighting, projections, smoke, soap bubbles, and a live full-bodied performer.
-Muppet*Vision 3D had a subsequent incarnation which opened in Disney California Adventure on February 8, 2001 and operated at the park until November 1, 2014.
+The attraction opened as Jim Henson's Muppet*Vision 3D on May 16, 1991 at Disney's Hollywood Studios (then Disney-MGM Studios), exactly a year after Henson's death, while the Disney California Adventure incarnation opened on February 8, 2001, and closed on November 1, 2014.

-Muppet*Vision 3D is the sole attraction of Grand Avenue in Disney's Hollywood Studios.
+Muppet*Vision 3D at Disney's Hollywood Studios closed to guests on June 8, 2025.
+However, Disney cast members were given the opportunity to view the show a final time on June 10.
+It will be replaced by an area themed to Pixar's Monsters, Inc. franchise.